111 South Main

 111 S Main

-Noted as one of the most distinct engineering designs in the west, 111 Main stands 387 feet above Salt lake City's Main Street.
-This unique structure required intense collaboration between the design and construction team.
+Noted as one of the most distinct engineering designs in the West, 111 Main stands 387 feet above Salt Lake City's Main Street.
+This unique structure required intense collaboration between the design and construction teams.
 The process utilized multiple temporary shoring strategies until the building core could be topped out and the super trusses placed.
 Features include a truss-hat (column-free building design), 9 ft floor-to-ceiling glass on each level, and 10' x 35' structural glass panes at the street level providing unobstructed views from the lobby.
 The building is designed to achieve LEED Gold Certification.

 The design assist process for this project engaged Steel Encounters more than a year in advance of site construction.
 Through multiple design iterations, our team established and maintained the appropriate budgets for the owner, and ultimately returned significant savings at project close-out.

-Eckersley O'Callaghan provided a 35-foot glazed facade system for the expansive lobby of 111.
-A study of movements, rotations, supports, and rigidity was conducted to define a system that would cope with the immense imposed building deflections.
-For more on this portion of the project, visit Eckersley O'Callaghan.
+The 35-foot glazed facade system for the expansive lobby of 111 involved a study of movements, rotations, supports, and rigidity to define a system that would cope with the immense imposed building deflections.

-To see a video of the design process visit YouTube channel
+To see a video of the design process visit us on YouTube.